On the asymptotic evolution of finite energy Airy wavefunctions

-We have presented an asymptotic analysis of finite energy Airy wavefunctions that provides an approximate analytical description of these solutions over extense regions including those of interest in typical applications.
-The results obtained permit to identify different evoution domains with markedly distinct behaviour.
-Our description can be very useful in problems such as the analysis of Airy beams at nonlinear interfaces.
-For the linear case \cite{chremmos}, an effective study can be based on a plane-wave decomposition but our asymptotic analysis allows to deal with the extended interaction of the input beam with an interface in the nonlinear case \cite{chamorro}.
-This analysis can be extended in a trivial way to 2D by separation of variables and highlights the existence of a correlation in the degree of localization in the initial and asymptotic evolution regions of finite energy Airy wavefunctions.
+where $b$ is the truncation parameter in the second $\eta$ transverse coordinate.
+The corresponding asympotic analysis follows inmediately by reproducing the results obtained for $u$ on the second term $v$.
+Figure \ref{2D} displays the input and far fied distributions of an transverse 2D beam with different values for $a$ and $b$ parameters.
+Their axial ratios are shown not to display the relative inversion typically found in optical beam propagation.}

-This work has been funded by the Spanish MICINN, project number TEC2012-21303-C04-04, and Junta de Castilla y Le\'on, project number VA300A12-1.
+In conclusion, we have presented an asymptotic analysis of finite energy Airy wavefunctions that provides an approximate analytical description of these solutions over extensive regions including those of interest in typical applications.
+The results identify different evolution domains with markedly distinct behavior. {The enhancement of the nonlinear effects with the increase of the beam apodization reported in \cite{panos} could be linked to a manifestation of the \emph{linear} localization effects addressed in this work in the nonlinear regime}.
+Our description can be very useful in problems such as the analysis of Airy beams at nonlinear interfaces \cite{chamorro}.
+An effective study can be based on a plane-wave decomposition in the linear case \cite{chremmos}. { The asymptotic analysis provides an useful description of the main component of the input beam in the interaction with a linear-nonlinear interface.} The extension of the analysis to 2D highlights the existence of a correlation in the degree of localization in the initial and asymptotic evolution regions of finite energy Airy wavefunctions. {The observed behavior has necessarily to be linked with the complexity of the input beam and the interplay between the structure of the beam intensity and phase defining its wavefront.
+This relation could be further explored, for instance, using intensity transport equation methods \cite{woods}.}